 At both Kaiser Permanente and New York City, Dr. Chu has been a strong proponent of the use of the electronic health record as a powerful tool for improving quality and outcomes for patient care.

-Dr. Chu currently serves on the board of the Commonwealth Fund in New York and is a member of the advisory committee to the director, Centers for Disease Control and Prevention.
-He is the immediate past chair of the American Hospital Association Board of Trustees.
+In 2015, Dr. Chu was elected to the National Academy of Medicine, widely considered to be one of the highest honors in the fields of health and medicine.
+He currently serves as chair of the board of directors for the Commonwealth Fund in New York; is a member of the Advisory Committee to the director, Centers for Disease Control and Prevention; and is a past chair of the American Hospital Association Board of Trustees.

 Dr. Chu earned his medical degree at New York University, his master’s degree in public health from Columbia University and a bachelor’s degree in psychology from Yale University.